scozv/blog/_posts/2013-11-23-how-to-write-iterative-tarjan-scc-algorithm-part-one.md

 Kosaraju SCC algorithm, which runs DFS twice, finds some kind of visiting order in the first DFS.
 So we can find topological sort order as in the first DFS, then use the order for the second DFS.

 ## Running Time
 Roughly speaking, the running time of iterarive topological sort is same as time of DFS.
-The time of Kosaraju SCC which runs DFS twice, is still $O(m+n)$.
+The time of Kosaraju SCC which runs DFS twice, is still $$O(m+n)$$.

 ## Next
 See code on details in `graph.search.js` of [Algo.js] [3].
 And next post, I am going to explain iterative Tarjan SCC algorithm, which cost me a few time.